Every stop on the Sussex’s September visit

 Monday 5 September – One Young World 2022 Manchester Summit

-While the Sussexes are expected to land in the UK on Sunday 4 September, their first official appearance will take place the following day.
+While the Sussexes landed in the UK on Sunday 4 September, their first official appearance will take place the following day.

 On Monday 5 September, the same day the UK will welcome a new prime minister, Harry and Meghan will attend the One Young World 2022 Manchester Summit.